-The remaining parameters are chosen by calibrating the model to US data, assuming that this is an example of perfectly functioning credit markets.
-While this assumption is somewhat extreme, it may still serve as a reasonable approximation of the difference between US credit markets and developing countries' credit markets which is our main focus of attention.
+extreme, it may still serve as a reasonable approximation of the difference between US credit markets and developing countries' credit markets which is our main focus of attention.
 What makes this assumption convenient is that all of the model's predictions are independent of the asset distribution.
 This, in turn, allows us to calibrate the unknown parameters without knowledge of the asset distribution.
 We can then specify any asset distribution when we simulate second best outcomes.

-Managerial Labour and the Distribution of Productivity Once we suppose that the U.S. is first best, we can calibrate the distribution of θ jointly with α and δ .
+Managerial Labor and the Distribution of Productivity Once we suppose that the U.S. is first best, we can calibrate the distribution of θ jointly with α and δ .
 We first show how α and δ determine the pattern of corporate default rates across firm sizes, conditional on the distribution of θ .
 The distribution of θ can be backed out from data on the distribution of firm size, conditional on α and δ .
-Jointly, these allow to back out the parameters affecting default risk and the cost of effort (α, δ) and the distribution of θ from the US firm size distribution and the pattern of corporate default rates across firm sizes.
+Jointly, these allow to back out the parameters affecting default risk and the cost of effort (α , δ) and the distribution of θ from the US firm size distribution and the pattern of corporate default rates across firm sizes.
 We normalize, without loss of generality, the US wage to be one.
 Further we assume $\lambda = 1.05$ for the calibration while in the simulations we will set $\lambda = 1.0$.
 This assumes that managerial labour productivity is 5% higher in the US than in the simulated economy.
+This is broadly consistent with evidence linking managerial quality with firm survival.
+For example, Bloom and Van Reenen (2010) find the lowest level of management performance in China, India, Greece and Brazil, and the highest level of management performance in the United States.
+And consistent with our model, they find that in the cross section of firms their measure of management performance is associated with significantly higher firm survival.
+Quantitatively their results suggests that moving from the average management quality in China or India to the average management quality in the US will increase default rates by about 0.35 percentage points over a horizon of about 5 years.

-From the first order conditions we solve for the first best level of managerial labour and capital (e^, k^) in closed form:
+From the first order conditions we solve for the first best level of managerial labor and capital (e^, k^) in closed form: